lkellar/maps/README.md

 #### `refresh`

 Refresh wipes the database, and initializes it again.
-This command can also be used to initialize the database for the first time, and **must** be run before scraping data.
+This command can also be used to initialize the database for the first time (which must be done in order to start scraping data).

 `python -m maps.cli refresh`